+I'm pleased to report that our drinking water meets federal and state requirements.
 If you have any questions about this report or concerning your water utility, please contact Corey W. Nielsen or Cody J. Black at 435-245-6742.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on 1st and 3 rd Thursday of each month at 6:30 p.m. at the City Hall.
+They are held on the 1st and 3rd Thursday of each month at 6:30 pm at the city hall.

 Hyrum City routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2010.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2011.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.

 In the following table you will find many terms and abbreviations you might not be familiar with.
-To help you better understand these terms we've provided the following definitions:
+To help you better understand these terms we've provided the following definitions: Non-Detects (ND) - laboratory analysis indicates that the constituent is not present.
 ND/Low - High - For water systems that have multiple sources of water, the Utah Division of Drinking Water has given water systems the option of listing the test results of the constituents in one table, instead of multiple tables.
 To accomplish this, the lowest and highest values detected in the multiple sources are recorded in the same space in the report table.